-The study demonstrated that a stomach specific in-situ gel of Meloxicam could be prepared using floating mechanism to increase the residence time of the drug in stomach and improved bioavailability and thus improved patient compliance.
+Conclusion: The study demonstrated that a stomach specific in-situ gel of Meloxicam could be prepared using the floating mechanism to increase the residence time of the drug in the stomach and improve bioavailability and thus improve patient compliance.

-Keywords: Novel gastro retentive, floating in situ gelling system, Meloxicam.
+Keywords: Floating in situ gelling system, Meloxicam, novel gastro retentive.

-INTRODUCTION:
+INTRODUCTION

-Gastro-retentive in situ gel forming system provides the controlled drugdelivery within stomach.
-In situ gel formation occurs due to one or combination of different stimuli like pH change, temperature modulation and solvent exchange1.
+Gastro-retentive in situ gel forming system provides the controlled drug delivery within stomach.
+In situ gel formation occurs due to one or combination of different stimuli like pH change, temperature modulation and solvent exchange.
 The in situ gel dosage form is a liquid before administration but converts into a gel that floats on gastric contents as it comes in contact with it.
-It consist of a solution of low viscosity that on coming in contact with the gastric fluids, undergoes change in polymeric conformation viscous gel having density lower than the gastric fluids thus floats on the surface of the gastric fluids2.

-This low density gel formation provides gastro retention to prolong the contact time, as well as it arrange continuous and slow drug release.
-To produce sustained release formulation of an oral liquid formulation could be successfully augmented substantially through a strategy of liquid in situ gelling system3.
-Advantages of in situ gel forming systems includes ease of administration and reduced frequency of administration, improved patient complianceand comfort and improved bioavailability4.
+It consist of a solution of low viscosity that on coming in contact with the gastric fluids, undergoes change in polymeric conformation viscous gel having density lower than the gastric fluids thus floats on the surface of the gastric fluids.
+This low-density gel formation provides gastro retention to prolong the contact time, as well as it arranges continuous and slow drug release.
+To produce sustained release formulation of an oral liquid formulation could be successfully augmented substantially through a strategy of liquid in situ gelling system.

-Furthermore solid dosage forms are associated with swallowing problems for geriatric, pediatrics and bedridden patient and chances of accidental burst release5.
+Advantages of in situ gel forming systems includes ease of administration and reduced frequency of administration, improved patient compliance and comfort and improved bioavailability.
+Furthermore solid dosage forms are associated with swallowing problems for geriatric, pediatrics and bedridden patient of accidental burst and chances release.
 Gastroretentive liquid dosage forms i.e. in situ gel formulations may be helpful to overcome these limitations.
-The oral use of liquid pharmaceutical has generally been justified on the basis of ease of administration to those individuals who have difficulty swallowing solid dosage forms and better patient compliance6.
+The oral use of liquid pharmaceutical has generally been justified on the basis of ease of administration to those individuals who have difficulty swallowing solid dosage forms and better patient compliance.

-Meloxicam is a NSAID belonging to the class of oxicams7.
+Meloxicam is a NSAID belonging to the class of oxicams.
 Meloxicam inhibits cyclooxygenase (COX) synthesis.
-It has analgesic and antipyretic effect and used in the treatment of rheumatoid arthritis, osteoarthritis, dental pain, post-traumatic and post-operative pain, inflammation and swelling^{8,9}.
+It has analgesic and antipyretic effect and used in the treatment of rheumatoid arthritis, osteoarthritis, dental pain, post-traumatic and postoperative pain, inflammation and swelling.
+It is practically insoluble in water.
+This low solubility in biological fluids, results into slower rate of absorption and poor bioavailability after oral administration.